 A reference track might not even sound closely similar to the music you’re working on, so discernment is key!
 Your responsibility then is to analyze the notable qualities in the reference track and adjust your mastering approach with those in mind.
 Find out what the client specifically likes about the reference track—is it the punchy low end, the saturation and loudness, the presence in the vocals?
 Track referencing can go a long way when communicating with the artist.

 There may come a time when your mastering session involves a reference track that has zero similarities with the music you’re working on.
 Or perhaps the artist/client is not fully certain about what the final master should sound like.

 Here are a few questions I like to ask that have helped me pick my clients’ brains in the past:

-- Who are your musical influences?
+Who are your musical influences?

-- What other artists/songs do you envision being in the same streaming playlist as your music?
+What other artists/songs do you envision being in the same streaming playlist as your music?

-Start taking advantage of reference tracks—but don’t lose sight of artist intent
+Start taking advantage of reference tracks—but don’t lose sight of artistic intent

-Though not necessary for a successful mastering session, reference tracks are absolutely helpful in the mastering world.
-But using references is only as effective as the quality of communication between you—the mastering engineer—and the client you’re collaborating with.
+And if you’re mastering your own production or mix, references are only effective if it doesn’t hinder you from your own creative freedom.
 Regardless of the reference tracks, your ears and mastering experience are what will ultimately dictate the final mastered sound.
 Listen with intent and hone in on mastering the music without losing sight of its unique characteristics.